Kaif89/netflix-clone-/README.md

 Features
 Header Section: A fully responsive navigation bar similar to Netflix, with a logo, search bar, and profile icon.
 Hero Section: A visually appealing hero banner showcasing a featured movie or series with call-to-action buttons.
-Content Rows: Horizontal scrollable rows of movie/series thumbnails, categorized by genre or type.
-Hover Effects: Interactive hover effects on thumbnails to display additional information (e.g., title, play button).
-Footer: A footer with links to terms, privacy policy, and other useful information.

 Folder Structure